 - From an organizational perspective, the longer track record implies the manager has been in business longer and if they are effective at running a business.

-The drawdown profile is a fundamental metric that is sometimes forgotten or less emphasized.
+The drawdown profile is a fundamental metric sometimes forgotten or less emphasized.
 When the manager is in a drawdown mode, what is the investor’s expectation during the drawdowns?
 When drawdowns are viewed, the maximum drawdown is often considered.
-But the average drawdown and recovery periods help create a profile of the manager/ strategy.
+However, the average drawdown and recovery periods help create a profile of the manager/ strategy.
 However, I always tell my students in the managed futures course I teach at DePaul University that a manager’s largest drawdown may be ahead of them.

 What attributed to those moments of drawdowns and profits?
 Is it due to movements of specific markets in the portfolio, something universal across the portfolio, risk management, or the manager’s actions?
 These questions lead to a better understanding of the manager and their track record.